Broko2021/mind-control/2021-Mind_Control-EN.md

 References to the Matrix software are numerous in art, especially in the music and movie industries.

-If you are a moviegoer, you may have a watch at these movies:
+If you are a moviegoer, you may have a look at these movies:
 - [The Manchurian candidate (J. Frankenheimer, 1962)](https://www.imdb.com/title/tt0056218)
 - [Seconds (J. Frankenheimer, 1966)](https://www.imdb.com/title/tt0060955)
 - [Scorpio (M. Winner, 1973)](https://www.imdb.com/title/tt0070653)